-All MHTP teachers are Certified Music Practitioners (CMPs) and highly-trained specialists in their field, passionate about teaching the art and science of therapeutic music.
+All MHTP Faculty are Certified Music Practitioners (CMPs) and highly-trained specialists in their field, passionate about teaching the art and science of therapeutic music.
 Many have both medical and musical education and experience, which they combine in their MHTP teaching.
 As CMPs, they each have an active independent therapeutic music practice in their home locations.
 Each teacher has been rigorously qualified by MHTP to teach one or more specific modules, via extensive module observation and team-teaching with one or more veteran MHTP faculty members.
 All Module 5 faculty have medical credentials.

 MODULE 1: Patient assessment for live therapeutic music & Injury prevention for music practitioners

 Melinda Gardiner, CMP, RN, has an extensive background in Integrative Healing modalities and has been teaching in the field since 1970 in Boston, Massachusetts.
 She taught Therapeutic Touch and other holistic therapeutic modalities at Columbia-Greene Community College, Hudson, New York, from 1985 to 1995.
 Melinda began playing the harp in 1987 and participated in Don Campbell's Sound School in the 1990s.
 Melinda has conducted workshops and retreats in integrating spirituality and music since 1994 and has taught for MHTP since 1997.
 She graduated from MHTP in 1998 and since then has worked as a CMP in hospitals, nursing homes, and hospices.
-She was President of the Board from Fall 1998 and Executive Director of MHTP from 2004 to Spring, 2017.
+She was President of the Board from Fall 1998 until 2003, and Executive Director of MHTP from 2004 to Spring 2017.

 MODULE 2: Music as a language